 What is Applied Behavior Analysis (ABA)?

 Applied Behavior Analysis (ABA) is the understanding and improvement of human behavior.
-ABA is a natural science approach to discovering environmental variables that influence socially significant behaviors.
-ABA is used to reduce maladaptive behaviors such as tantrums, aggression, self-injurious behavior, and increase functional and communication skills in children with developmental disabilities.
-It is an evidenced-based and a proven effect treatment for children with behavioral and developmental delays.
+ABA is a natural-science approach to identifying environmental variables that influence socially significant behaviors.
+ABA is used to reduce maladaptive behaviors such as tantrums, aggression, and self-injurious behavior and to increase functional and communication skills in children with developmental disabilities.
+It is an evidence-based and proven treatment for children with behavioral and developmental delays.

-All services provided are 1 child-to-therapist ratio which is the model in ABA therapy.
+Blossom Behavior Therapy provides a 1 child-to-therapist ratio, which is the model in ABA therapy.

 Clinic Based Full-Day Program